The 14-spot Ladybird is a yellow ladybird with distinctive rectangular black spots, often fused together.

 The 22-spot Ladybird is another yellow ladybird species.
 However, the 22-spot Ladybird is brighter yellow, its spots more circular in shape and rarely fused together.
 The 22-spot Ladybird is a target species of the North East Ladybird Spot and its species profile can be found here.

 This species feeds on aphids and is commonly found on low herbaceous vegetation.
 The 14-spot Ladybird occupies a great range of habitats including grassland, mature woodland and scrub.
-It is also commonly found on crops and is considered a very importance aphid predator in agriculture.
+It is also commonly found on crops and is considered a very important aphid predator in agriculture.
 In gardens, roses, cultivated beans and Blackcurrant are popular host plants.

 The 14-spot Ladybird commonly overwinters on low herbage.